M6 (Istanbul Metro): Overview

 The project was a cooperation between Istanbul Metropolitan Municipality and the Ministry of Transport, Maritime and Communication.
 The metro tunnel is a single tube, which is constructed 25 m underground by New Austrian Tunnelling method (NATM).
 The 3.3 km line with four stations connects to the M2 Yenikapı - Hacıosman metro line at Levent station.
 In terms of passenger capacity, 8,100 passengers per hour per direction can be transported, which makes this a light metro line rather than a fully rapid transit line.
 M6 operates two 4-car trains (which can be increased to three trains), running with a top speed of 80 km/h speed with at least 5–minute headways during peak hours.
 The travel time between the termini stations is 6–7 minutes.

 It was initially planned to go into public service on 29 October 2014, on the Republic Day, but the metro line ultimately opened on 19 April 2015.

-Connection to the F4 funicular line is available from the Boğaziçi University station to go Aşiyan on the Bosphorus.
+Connection to the F4 funicular line is available from the Boğaziçi University station to reach Aşiyan on the shore of the Bosphorus.